 The minimum output setting of the controller is 0% of full fire.
-However, the minimum output of the Rheos is limited to 50% of full fire by the fan speed controller, to ensure proper operation of the Rheos.
-If a minimum desired output is higher than 50%, the setting can be adjusted up by removing the cover of the S350P control and adjusting the Min Output dial (see Figure 14).
+However, the minimum output of the Rheos+ is limited to 25% of full fire by the fan speed controller, to ensure proper operation of the Rheos+.
+If a minimum desired output is higher than 25%, the setting can be adjusted up by removing the cover of the S350P control and adjusting the Min Output dial (see Figure 14).
 Turning the dial clockwise increases the minimum output.
-In most cases, this setting should be left as shipped from the factory, with the arrow pointing to the 5 o'clock position.
+In most cases, this setting should be left as shipped from the factory.